 BACKGROUND: Whenever I see Garth Clark, I can't help but think of his controversial and thought-provoking presentation that he gave for the Museum of Contemporary Craft in Portland, Oregon titled, “How Envy Killed the Crafts.”
-You can find a link to his podcast HERE.
-(The lecture is now available as a print on demand publication.CLICK HERE) I highly recommend that you listen to this earlier lecture which has instigated a huge international debate on the future of craft.
+You can find a link to the podcast here.
+The lecture has been published and can be purchased HERE.
+I highly recommend that you read this earlier lecture which has instigated a huge international debate on the future of craft.

 After a slow start with a preface about his lecture at the Museum of Contemporary Craft, he charged right into his content with an amazing voice.
 Though he was obviously reading his notes, he spoke slowly and carefully enough that the audience could follow his train of thought.